wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

 ## Step 4: Edit the existing header and footer content

-To add footer.jsp and header.jsp in extensions folder as follows:
+Add the `footer.jsp` and `header.jsp` files to the extensions folder as follows:

 1. To edit the header content of the **authenticationendpoint** web application:

-    1. Open the `header.jsp` file in the <IS-Home>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.
+    1. Open the `header.jsp` file in the <IS-HOME>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.

     2. Add the following includes: